sb-ai-lab/RePlay/docs/pages/useful_data/algorithm_selection.md

  Our information can be either _explicit_ e.g. ratings, or _implicit_ e.g. view, number of play counts.
 \
-Some models transfrom any type of data to implicit (_unary ratings_).
+Some models transform any type of data to implicit (_unary ratings_).

 - _Will there be new users?_

-Some models need to be completely retrained to give predictions for new users with few interactions while others don't.
+Some models need to be completely retrained to give predictions for new users (not present in train data, but have interactions history) while others don't.

 - _Will there be new items?_